openreplay/documentation/content/deployment/deploy-gcp.md

 3. Choose 'From Internet to my VMs' then click 'Continue'
 4. Start with 'Backend configuration' and click on 'Backend services' > 'Create a backend service'
 5. Select *Instance group* for 'Backend type'.
 In 'Backends' > 'New backend', choose the instance group you previously created, set the port to `80` then hit 'Done'.
 6. Scroll down to 'Health Check' and 'Create a health check'.
-Choose HTTP for the 'Protocol' and set the 'Port' to `80` while keeping the other default values.
-Hit 'Save'.
+Choose HTTP for the 'Protocol', set the 'Port' to `80` then change the 'Request path' to `/healthz`.
+Keepg the other default values, then hit 'Save'.
 7. In 'Advanced Options', check 'Enable Cloud CDN', set 'Session Affinity' to `Client IP` then add `Access-Control-Allow-Origin` in 'Custom Response Headers'.
 8. Click 'Create'
 9. In 'Frontend configuration', choose HTTPS for 'Protocol' then in 'Certificate' create a new certificate (managed by Google) or bring yours.
 Hit 'Done'.